Back to all posts

 • How do I top up online?

-• What happens if I recharge before the package expires?
+• What happens if I renew before the package expires?

-Final verdict: choose the phone plan after choosing the base
+Final verdict: choose the base first, then the SIM

 The best Mexico SIM card is not separate from where you stay.
 If your apartment has stable Wi-Fi, a real desk, and walkable errands, your SIM is a backup.
 If your housing is noisy, poorly connected, or far from your routine, your phone becomes infrastructure.